Gilly1970/Local-OpenWrt-MTK-Feeds-Repository-Update-Script/README.md

 # Local-OpenWrt-MTK-Feeds-Repository-Update-Script

-I've created a simple, standalone shell script for updating both "openwrt" and "mtk-openwrt-feeds" repositories to keep the local repository up to date.
+I've created a simple, standalone shell script for updating a "openwrt" and "mtk-openwrt-feeds" locale repository to keep it up to date automatically.

 # **Setting Up**
 How to Automate this Script....